 For example, suppose you were involved in an automobile accident and had muscular injuries to your low back (usually diagnosed as a "lumbar sprain").
 X-rays and MRIs may reveal that you had a hidden degenerative condition that existed before the accident.
 You may have been completely unaware of this condition because it did not cause you any pain or other symptoms.
 In fact, it may never cause you any symptoms or problems.
-Such degenerative changes can, however, make your spine less resilient and less able to withstand traumatic injury, such as in a collision, and therefore these degenerative changes may cause you to suffer more injury, for your injury to be longer lasting, or for your injury to be less likely to heal at all.
+Such degenerative changes can, however, make your spine less resilient and less able to withstand traumatic injury, such as in a collision, and therefore these degenerative changes may cause you to suffer more injury, for that injury to be longer lasting, or for your injury to be less likely to heal at all.

-If you are injured in an accident and make a claim, the insurance companies always make a big deal out of your prior medical history and any pre-existing medical conditions.
-If they can get you to give a recorded statement, the insurance companies always, always, ask about your prior medical history and any prior injuries or health problems.
-Since neck and back injuries are the most common injuries from motor vehicle collisions, they will certainly ask you about any neck or back pain you ever had before the accident, and if you have ever been told that you have any arthritis,degenerative changes, or degenerative diseases.
+If you are injured in an accident and make a claim, the insurance company of the at-fault party will likely try to make a big deal out of your prior medical history and any pre-existing medical conditions.
+If they can get you to give a recorded statement, the insurance companies will ask specifically about your prior medical history and any prior injuries or health problems.
+Since neck and back injuries are the most common injuries from motor vehicle collisions, they will certainly ask you about any neck or back pain you had before the accident, and if you have ever been told that you have any arthritis,degenerative changes, or degenerative diseases.

-An injured claimant's medical records might show degenerative changes, disc disease, arthritis, or other "wear & tear" conditions.
+An injured claimant's medical records might show degenerative changes, disc disease, arthritis, or other "wear and tear" conditions.
 These are typical for an active person and at certain ages.
-Part of our job as attorneys at Allen and Allen for injured persons is to effectively contrast the difference between the claimant's life before and after the accident by using prior medical history and prior activities to focus on the fact that the claimant's pre-existing condition did not keep the claimant from leading a full and active life before the accident.
+Part of the responsibility of a personal injury attorney is to effectively contrast the difference between the claimant's life before and after the accident by using prior medical history and prior activities to highlight the fact that the claimant's pre-existing condition did not keep the claimant from leading a full and active life before the accident.

-Sometimes the medical history and records show that a claimant was actively treating for a pre-existing condition before the accident.
-Active treatment just prior to an accident will make it more difficult for the doctor determine to what degree the accident may have aggravated a pre-existing condition, and sometimes the doctor may be unable to determine if there was any real change in your pre-existing condition as a result of the accident at all.
+Sometimes the medical history and records show that a claimant was actively treated for a pre-existing condition before the accident.
+Active treatment just prior to an accident can make it more difficult for the doctor determine to what degree the accident may have aggravated a pre-existing condition, and sometimes the doctor may be unable to determine if there was any real change in your pre-existing condition as a result of the accident at all.

 From the age of about 18 years old, we all have wear and tear type changes, typical of normal aging, that take place in our spines.
 Doctors call these changes "degenerative."
 Although they can progress to a point where they cause pain or stiffness, for most people they do not cause any symptoms or problems at all, and may never do so.
 In one study of asymptomatic persons who had such degenerative changes which had progressed to the point where they could be seen on x-ray, only 15% developed any pain or symptoms over the next 10 years.
 See http://www.ncbi.nlm.nih.gov/pubmed/11707711.

 The term "arthritis," as used by medical professionals with regard to the spine or other joints, usually just means that the aging processes, the normal wear and tear, has progressed to a point where it can be detected on x-ray.
-It does not mean that the person has any pain or other symptoms, and it does not mean that he person has a systemic condition like "rheumatoid arthritis," which is a progressive condition that often causes pain in many joints.
+It does not mean that the person has any pain or other symptoms, and it does not mean that the person has a systemic condition like "rheumatoid arthritis," which is a progressive condition that often causes pain in many joints.
 However, insurance companies often try to benefit from any confusion about this, and want to make it sound like the person with arthritis already had a painful condition when, in fact, they did not.